owenrauckman/Jayhawks-in-the-NBA/README.md

+# Jayhawks In The nba
+this app allows a user to filter NBA players by their college, providing a quick way to track how your favorite college players are doing in the NBA.

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).